-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 18, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 16, 2018

-The 2017 Annual Meeting of Stockholders of Lennox International Inc. will be held on Thursday, May 18, 2017 at 10:30 a.m., local time, at the Lennox International Inc. Corporate Headquarters, 2140 Lake Park Blvd., Richardson, Texas 75080, to:
+The 2018 Annual Meeting of Stockholders of Lennox International Inc. will be held on Wednesday, May 16, 2018 at 10:30 a.m., local time, at the Lennox International Inc. Corporate Headquarters, 2140 Lake Park Blvd., Richardson, Texas 75080, to:

-- · elect four Class I directors to hold office for a three-year term expiring at the 2020 Annual Meeting of Stockholders; - ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2017 fiscal year; - conduct an advisory vote to approve the compensation of our named executive officers ("NEOs") as disclosed in this Proxy Statement; - · conduct an advisory vote on the frequency of future advisory votes on the compensation of our NEOs; and - transact any other business that may properly come before the Annual Meeting of Stockholders in accordance with the terms of our Amended and Restated Bylaws.
+- elect three Class II directors to hold office for a three-year term expiring at the 2021 Annual Meeting of Stockholders; - · ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2018 fiscal year; - conduct an advisory vote to approve the compensation of our named executive officers ("NEOs") as disclosed in this Proxy Statement; and - transact any other business that may properly come before the Annual Meeting of Stockholders in accordance with the terms of our Bylaws.

-The Board of Directors has determined that our stockholders of record at the close of business on March 22, 2017 are entitled to notice of, and to vote at, the Annual Meeting of Stockholders.
+The Board of Directors has determined that our stockholders of record at the close of business on March 20, 2018 are entitled to notice of, and to vote at, the Annual Meeting of Stockholders.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 18, 2017.
-This Proxy Statement and the Annual Report to Stockholders are available on our website at http://www.lennoxinternational.com/financialrep.html and also at the website appearing on your Notice or your proxy card.
-A Proxy Statement, Proxy Card, and Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2016, accompany this Notice.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 16, 2018.
+This Proxy Statement and the Annual Report to Stockholders are available on our website at www.lennoxinternational.com/financialrep.html and also at the website appearing on your Notice or your proxy card.
+A Proxy Statement, Proxy Card, and Annual Report to Stockholders, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, accompany this Notice.